b-yond-infinite-network/openstack-ansible-workloads/roles/docker/README.md

 ## What does it do ?
-Adding to the basic workload features, this template/recipe add the installation and configuration of the docker client on all host.
+Adding to the basic workload features, this template/recipe add the installation and configuration of the docker client on all host using the stable version.

 ### Private / public nodes split
 - If don't specify the public_node_count parameters during the deployment, we will